-- A. Consider transfer of the Del Mar Gold Line Station Parking Structure to Los Angeles County Metropolitan Transportation Authority (LACMTA) ownership and management, subject to Construction Authority and City of Pasadena approvals; - B. Exchange of \$2,951,036 in Fiscal Year (FY) 2003 Federal Bus Capital earmarked funding with the Construction Authority for an equivalent amount of local sales tax funds, so that the funds may be used for making final payments to Phase I contractors and closing out Phase I construction contracts, subject to the Construction Authority seeking the appropriate federal approvals that would allow for the exchange of funds contemplated; - C. Advance of \$10 million of previously identified funding from the LACMTA Short Range Transportation Plan for Los Angeles County (SRTP) from FY 08 to FY 06, programmed but not dispersed, so that it may be used towards an initial property purchase for a rail maintenance facility upon notification from the Construction Authority that they are ready for escrow; and - D. Enter into Memorandum of Understanding (MOU) to review the planning, design and construction of the Phase II extension as required by the Construction Authority's enabling legislation SB 1847 and draft an MOU no later than June 2005.
+- A. Consider transfer of the Del Mar Gold Line Station Parking Structure to Los Angeles County Metropolitan Transportation Authority (LACMTA) ownership and management, subject to Construction Authority and City of Pasadena approvals, and staff performing due diligence to report back the operating costs before September 2005 and; - B. Exchange of \$2,951,036 in Fiscal Year (FY) 2003 Federal Bus Capital earmarked funding with the Construction Authority for an equivalent amount of local sales tax funds, so that the funds may be used for making final payments to Phase I contractors and closing out Phase I construction contracts, subject to the Construction Authority seeking the appropriate federal approvals that would allow for the exchange of funds contemplated; - C. Advance Program of \$10 million of previously identified funding for preliminary engineering of the Pasadena to Claremont (Phase II) extension from through the LACMTA Short Range Transportation Plan for Los Angeles County (SRTP) from FY 08 to FY 06, programmed but not dispersed, so that it may be used towards an initial property purchase for a rail maintenance facility upon notification from the Construction Authority that they are ready for escrow; and - D. Enter into a Memorandum of Understanding (MOU) to review the planning, design and construction of the Phase II extension as required by the Construction Authority's enabling legislation SB 1847 and draft an MOU no later than June 2005.